Caring for people

 “We spend a lot of one-on-one time with them,” she says.

-In August, the school received a new human patient simulator, which is used in
+The school recently received a new patient simulator, which is used in the nursing

-the nursing division’s clinical laboratory.
-A computer interface enables faculty
+department’s clinical laboratory.
+A computer interface enables faculty members

-members to program the equipment—which looks and responds like a human being—with
+to program the equipment—which looks and responds like a human being—with real-life

-real-life medical scenarios.
-It can simulate everything from cardiac arrest to
+medical scenarios.
+It can simulate everything from cardiac arrest to broken bones.

-Sandy believes the technology will significantly enhance the classroom experience
+Blair believes the technology has significantly enhanced the classroom experience

 “The simulator is helping them learn to think on their feet and is providing opportunities